In most hospitals, newborns are washed soon after birth, but there are lots of reasons why you may want to wait.

 - Parents get to enjoy bathing their baby- After you have had time to recover, you can more easily participate in baby’s first bath and it becomes a special bonding moment for you and your baby.
 You can use whatever special baby bath products you choose and watch your baby coo and smile.

-Remember, requesting that your baby’s first bath be delayed is something you should discuss with your nurses and doctor in advance!
+Remember, requesting that the first bath for your newborn be delayed is something you should discuss with your nurses and doctor in advance!
 Educate yourself and speak to your doctor about what you should do for your baby.
 Get ready to bathe your little one at home with our organic cotton baby towels and wash mitts.